mekh/nestjs-undici/README.md

 - parse (enable/disable auto-parsing)
 - tls (per-request TLS options used when creating transient Agent/Pool)
 - errorStrategy ('throw' | 'pass' | 'intercept')
-- requestInterceptors / responseInterceptors (appended to global interceptors, run in order)
+- requestInterceptors / responseInterceptors (replace the global interceptors for that request)

 Note: `retry` is configured at the service level.
 If you supply a custom dispatcher per request, retry wrapping is bypassed.